leoncvlt/loconotion/README.md

-                        Use a specific chromedriver executable instead of the auto-installing one --single-page         Only parse the first page, then stop --clean               Delete all previously cached files for the site before generating it
+                        Use a specific chromedriver executable instead of the auto-installing one --single-page         Only parse the first page, then stop --timeout TIMEOUT     Time in seconds to wait for the loading of lazy-loaded dynamic elements (default 5).
+If content from the page seems to be missing, try increasing this value --clean               Delete all previously cached files for the site before generating it
   --clean-css           Delete previously cached .css files for the site